EU states resume evacuations from Kabul

 One US plane took out 640 people in a record figure for a Boeing aircraft of its class.

-A military plane landing in Rome on Monday carried 50 Italian diplomats and 20 Afghan staff, for instance.
+A military plane landing in Rome on Monday carried 50 Italian diplomats and 20 Afghan staff.

 A German plane took out 40 German diplomats and four Swiss ones.